simmorsal/ViewDrag/README.md

 ## Introduction

 Welcome.
-In this tutorial I will teach you how to create a sliding layout, so so it would move out of UI when you swipe it upward, and the layout behind it will come out of darkness.
+In this tutorial I will teach you how to create a sliding layout, so it would move out of UI when you swipe it upward, and the layout behind it will come out of darkness.

-All we'll cover here will be creating the GIF you see, but the knowledge is easily transferable,and you will be able to create some neat and awesome stuff with it.
+All we'll cover here will be creating the GIF you see, but once you learn how, you will be able to create some neat and awesome stuff with the knowledge.

 ## Before we code